technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 You can grab it out of SVN or just poke around in there if you're curious.

+When it's more mature I'll provide .zip and .tar.gz archives.

 A prebuilt statically-linked windows executable is here: http://tulrich.com/geekstuff/dumbuild/dmb.exe